Performance and Complexity Analysis of Terahertz-Band MIMO Detection: Introduction

 \subsection{Contributions}

-This work investigates data detection in \gls{thz}-band \gls{mimo} and \gls{um-mimo} systems, considering various \gls{thz} channel scenarios with distinct challenges and opportunities.
+This work investigates data detection in \gls{thz}-band \gls{mimo} and \gls{um-mimo} systems, considering various \gls{thz} scenarios of distinct challenges and opportunities.
 We propose solutions addressing both \gls{thz} channel characteristics and baseband processing constraints.
-The main contributions are: \begin{itemize} \item We examine various data detectors under different \gls{thz} channel conditions, analyzing performance-complexity trade-offs and emphasizing the role of parallelizability in reducing detection complexity. \item We advocate for subspace detection algorithms to enhance parallelizability and performance.
-In ill-conditioned \gls{los}-dominant \gls{thz} channels, \gls{ssd} achieves significant performance gains. \item We derive theoretical error probability bounds for THz-band \gls{mimo} detection, approximating the Frobenius norm distribution under the $\alpha\mhyphen\mu$ model to obtain a closed-form \gls{ml} \gls{pep} lower bound. \item We analyze performance loss in subspace detectors due to channel puncturing and show that it is mitigated in ill-conditioned \gls{thz} channels through empirical bounds. \item We propose the \gls{sqld}, which integrates channel-matrix sorting and puncturing to mitigate ill-conditioned \gls{thz} channel effects.
-By combining the strengths of \gls{lord} and \gls{ssd}, \gls{sqld} enhances detection accuracy and promotes parallelizability. \item We propose a channel-matrix reuse strategy to reduce \gls{flops}, processing time, and power consumption in wideband \gls{thz} systems by reusing \gls{qrd} results, calculated from a subset of subcarriers, across the remaining subcarriers. \end{itemize}
+The main contributions are: \begin{itemize} \item We investigate a range of candidate data detection algorithms under diverse \gls{thz} channel conditions, highlighting performance–complexity trade-offs and the importance of parallelizability in reducing complexity overhead.
+In addition, we examine the impact of channel estimation accuracy and hybrid precoding architectures by applying the state-of-the-art schemes for both sparse channel estimation and hybrid-precoding on detector performance.
+The analysis of \gls{mimo} detection is further extended to account for beam-split effects in wideband scenarios, where we quantify the associated performance degradation. \item We advocate for subspace detection algorithms as a means to improve both parallelizability and performance.
+In particular, under ill-conditioned, \gls{los}-dominant \gls{thz} channels, \gls{ssd} achieves substantial performance gains of approximately \unit[10]{dB} over \gls{lord}, while attaining performance comparable to the suboptimal subspace detector, \gls{v-lord}, in ill-conditioned \gls{thz} \gls{um-mimo} \gls{los} channels. \item We derive a closed-form theoretical lower bound on the \gls{pep} for \gls{thz}-band \gls{ml} \gls{mimo} detection by approximating the Frobenius norm squared distribution under the $\alpha\mhyphen\mu$ \gls{thz} fading model.
+This bound is shown to remain valid under correlated \gls{mimo} channels such as the Kronecker model. \item We propose the \gls{sqld}, which integrates channel-matrix sorting and puncturing to mitigate ill-conditioned \gls{thz} channel effects.
+By combining the strengths of \gls{lord}, \gls{ssd}, and sorting, \gls{sqld} enhances detection accuracy and promotes parallelizability. \item We propose a channel-matrix reuse strategy for wideband \gls{thz} systems that reduces \gls{flops}, processing time, and power consumption by reusing \gls{qrd} computations obtained from a subset of subcarriers across the remaining subcarriers. \item We investigate the performance degradation of subspace detectors caused by channel puncturing and show, using empirical bounds, that this loss can be alleviated in ill-conditioned \gls{thz} channels. \end{itemize}